kritikGianta/MediAssist/README.md

 # MediAssist AI 🏥🤖

-MediAssist AI is a highly advanced, local-first healthcare guidance chatbot powered by **Generative AI** and **Retrieval-Augmented Generation (RAG)**.
+MediAssist AI is a advanced, local-first healthcare guidance chatbot powered by **Generative AI** and **Retrieval-Augmented Generation (RAG)**.
 It acts as an intelligent assistant to help users understand symptoms, review health reports, find safe over-the-counter (OTC) guidance, and locate nearby medical facilities.

 ---